sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Of course!
 However, please note that the plugin checks for file changes and compares a hash against the activation server for premium extensions.
 This check happens on a regular basis for any active plugin.
 This can't be done otherwise because this plugin has to adhere to the [plugin guidelines (especially #8)](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/).

-= If I'm using a MultiSite network, do I need to activate the plugins site by site? = You're able to choose.
-In network mode, only the super admin can download extensions.
-Only the downloaded extensions will be shown within the sub-site activation page.
+= If I'm using a MultiSite network, do I need to activate the plugins site by site?
+TODO make this happen: = You're able to choose whether you activate this plugin network wide, or per site.

+In network mode, you're able to allow or disallow extensions from within the Network Admin.
+In single side mode, each site takes full control of the extensions.

+Please note that this plugin requires a network license in order to get any premium extension in network mode.
+In single site mode a unique single license is required per site.

 Only admin users of those sites can activate the plugins, and only when the Plugins menu is active, see [filters](https://wordpress.org/plugins/the-seo-framework-extension-manager/other_notes/) for expanded options.
-Please note that this plugin requires a network license in order to get any premium extension in network mode.
-In single site mode a single license is required.

 = What happens when I deactivate my account? =
 All plugin settings will be deleted.
 Each individual extension handles its own options (if any); this means those settings won't be lost upon re-activation of the extension at a later time.

-TODO:
+TODO make this happen:
 This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.

 = Does my website support this plugin? =